Tadeusz Gajcy: Biography

 The propaganda action in which Gajcy participated with Bojarski and Stroiński ended tragically.
 On 25 May 1943, on the 400th anniversary of the death of Nicolaus Copernicus, they laid a wreath at his monument in Warsaw.
 The sash of the wreath was decorated with the inscription: "To the Genius of the Slavs - Compatriots".
 The action was intended to remind the occupying forces that, contrary to the German nationality attributed to Copernicus, he was a Pole and a Slav.
 The photographic material from the action was to be sent to London and then used for propaganda purposes.
 The photographers were surprised by so called Blue Policeman, Gajcy reacted nervously, as a result of which Bojarski was shot and died ten days later, while Stroiński was arrested, beaten up and sent to the Pawiak prison.
 After the death of his colleague, for which he made himself responsible, Gajcy fell into depression.
 However, Bojarski himself was to be blamed for the failure of the action, as he was its originator and its fatal executor.
 Although Gajcy understood the need to differentiate between being an artist and being a soldier, just like the entire SiN and KN milieu, he sought a place for himself as a militarised poet, disciplined, mentally strong, and brave, the one who influences not only through his artistic work, but at the same time is ready to lead a unit into battle, which is doomed to failure in advance, but is in line with the ideal of commitment and combat.

 Gajcy associated himself ideologically with the political message of the KN and its philosophy based on the idea of universalism, building the Slavic Empire under Polish leadership on the ruins of the two occupying powers, criticising democracy, as well as the pre-war Sanation rule.
 However, as editor of SiN, he himself placed much less emphasis on ideological accents in the magazine than his predecessors.
 A critical attitude to the culture of the inter-war period was contained in his sketch Już nie potrzebujemy ["We do not need it any more"] and the essay O wawrzyn ["For the laurel"].
 In the article Historia i czyn [History and Action], he shared with his readers his observations on the destructive influence of war on culture.
 The famous poem Wczorajszemu [To the Yesterday’s] became a prologue to Gajcy's wartime poetic work, which was inspired by the work of Władysław Sebyla, poet, soldier of September 1939, murdered by the NKVD in Kharkov.
 For this poem in 1942 Gajcy received a prize in the SiN competition announced in June 1942.
-In October 1943he published his drama Misterium niedzielne [Sunday Mystery], which contained elements of grotesque and satire.
+In October 1943 he published his drama Misterium niedzielne [Sunday Mystery], which contained elements of grotesque and satire.
 Through it, Gajcy criticized the lack of realism among the inhabitants of the capital and the ease with which people became followers of utopian ideas.
 He criticized Polish vices, the Sanation delusion of military power and the Polish Navy-Blue Police.